caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

    .. note::

-      The :code:`169.254.0.0/16` IPv4 link-local space won't be used for network traffic, but an IPv4 address is required by the docker network driver and every container connected directly to the host's broadcast domain needs a unique IPv4 address as it is used in MAC address generation.
+      The :code:`169.254.0.0/16` IPv4 link-local space won't be used for network traffic, but an IPv4 address is required by the container network driver and every container connected directly to the host's broadcast domain needs a unique IPv4 address as it is used in MAC address generation.

    ::